 - Add a DLA data source in DataWorks.

 - Log on to the DataWorks console.
 In the left-side navigation pane, click Workspaces.
 On the page that appears, find your workspace and click Data Integration in the Actions column.

-- In the Add Data Lake Analytics(DLA) data source dialog box, specify the parameters shown in the following figure.
+- In the Add Data Lake Analytics(DLA) data source dialog box.

 The following table describes the parameters that you must specify.

 Data Source Name The name of the data source.
 We recommend that you specify an informative name for easy management.
 Description The description of the data source.
 This parameter is optional.
 Connection Url The DLA endpoint in the